 The 10-second takeaway

-For the quarter ended Oct.
-27 (Q3), Vera Bradley beat expectations on revenues and beat expectations on earnings per share.
+For the quarter ended May 4 (Q1), Vera Bradley beat slightly on revenues and beat expectations on earnings per share.

-Vera Bradley logged revenue of $138.3 million.
-The 10 analysts polled by S&P Capital IQ foresaw revenue of $135.1 million on the same basis.
-GAAP reported sales were 14% higher than the prior-year quarter's $121.1 million.
+Vera Bradley booked revenue of $123.0 million.
+The nine analysts polled by S&P Capital IQ expected to see revenue of $121.1 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $0.23.
 The 11 earnings estimates compiled by S&P Capital IQ predicted $0.21 per share.
 GAAP EPS of $0.23 for Q1 were 26% lower than the prior-year quarter's $0.31 per share.